 So about 1,000 headaches and twisted stomachs later and a few tears – and actually a lot of laughs – we finally had a manuscript, and then before I knew it, it was being printed.
 And now my book Little House in the Hollywood Hills is available for everyone to read.

 And that’s when I started thinking of stories we had forgotten to put in the book.
 Of course, right?

-In the episode the children are at the schoolhouse when it begins to snow.
-Miss Beadle looks outside, sees it’s coming down pretty heavily, and rather than keep the kids there she sends them home.
+In the episode, the children are at the schoolhouse when it begins to snow.
+Miss Beadle looks outside, sees it’s coming down pretty heavily, and rather than keep the kids at school, she sends them home.
 It turns out to be the worst blizzard in Minnesota history.
-The parents are terribly concerned and they show up at the schoolhouse and when they ask where the kids are Miss Beadle can only say, “I sent them home!”
+The parents are terribly concerned, and they show up at the schoolhouse, and when they ask where the kids are, Miss Beadle can only say, “I sent them home!”

 This got Mike’s attention.
 While she was distracted and waving her script page around in the air, he snuck up behind her, pulled a lighter out of his pocket, and lit her script page on fire.
 A moment later she gave a scream and Mike had the biggest laugh of the day.

 Now, as far as Miss Beadle, “killing the kids,” if it’s true, no one seemed to mind.
 The kids and I had a great time working together.
 At the cast Christmas party that first season each of them surprised me with gifts all of lotions, soaps, or perfume all smelling of lemon verbena – Miss Beadle’s favorite scent.
 That became a tradition for the four years I was on Little House.
 I had no idea you could find so many lemon-verbena scented things in the world!
 It became a favorite of mine, and I still wear it today.